 This Python package implements Edward Tufte’s concept of sparklines, but limited to text only e.g. like this: ▃▁▄▁▅█▂▅ (this I likely not displayed correctly in every browser).
 You can find more information about sparklines on Wikipedia.
 This code was mainly developed for running simple plausibility tests in sensor networks as shown in fig. 1 below:

 Due to limitations of available Unicode characters this works best when all values are positive.
 And even then true sparklines that look more like lines and less like bars are a real challenge, because they would need multiple characters with a single horizontal line on different vertical positions.
 This would work only with a dedicated font, which is way beyond the scope of this tool and which would significantly complicate its usage.
-So we stick to these characters: “▁▂▃▄▅▆▇█”, including a blank when there is no value.
+So we stick to these characters: “▁▂▃▄▅▆▇█”, and use a blank for missing values.